jonfernq/Python-Flashcards/CommandLineUserInterface/README.md

 - a.
 Displays the front and back of flashcards
 - b.
 Collects and validates user input
 - c.
-Passes data back to logic layer.
+Passes data back to business logic layer.

-This limited functionality is so that the app can be more easily ported to different user interfaces, e.g. CLI, React.js, PyQT, Flutter, etc...
+This limited functionality allows the app can be more easily ported to different user interfaces, e.g. CLI, React.js, PyQT, Flutter, etc...

-### Logic Layer
+### Business Logic Layer

-In the logic layer, a simple iterator class iterates over a deck of flashcards calling a simple flashcard state machine for each flashcard.
+In the business logic layer, a simple iterator class iterates over a deck of flashcards, calling a simple flashcard state machine for each succesive flashcard.

-The flashcard state machine class toggles between flashcard front and back.

-It calls the presentation class to present each side of the flashcard.
+Each flashcard state machine class toggles between flashcard front and back calling the presentation class to present each side of the flashcard.

-Then it collects the user response (a self-rating of mastery of the flashcard information).
+Then the user response (a self-rating of mastery of the flashcard information) is sent back from the presentation layer to business logic layer and stored in the data layer.

 ![diagram400](https://user-images.githubusercontent.com/68504324/221042530-fc380752-d65b-4bf5-a5a4-5fe037700d26.jpg)